Bachelor of Pharmacy Degree Online: Program and Course Overviews

 - Clinical practice assessments

-According to the U.S. Bureau of Labor Statistics, there were about 269,000 working pharmacists in the United States in 2008 (www.bls.gov).
-Most of these individuals were salaried employees, with about 22% working in hospitals.
+According to the U.S. Bureau of Labor Statistics (BLS), there were about 286,400 working pharmacists in the United States in 2012 (www.bls.gov).
+Most of these individuals were salaried employees, with about 23% working in hospitals.
 A number of other working professionals were self-employed business owners.
-The employment rate for pharmacists is predicted to grow about 17% from 2008-2018.
+Employment opportunities for pharmacists were predicted to grow about 14% from 2012-2022, which is about average.
 The increasing number of elderly and ailing people living in the country will drive up the need for licensed pharmacists.
-The median annual salary for pharmacists in 2008 was $106,410.
+The median annual salary for pharmacists in 2013 was $119,280, the BLS reports.

 Related to Online Bachelor Degree in Pharmacy